How to Play Right-Hand and Artificial Harmonics on Classical Guitar

-Harmonics, in all forms, are one of guitar’s great “magic tricks”.
+Harmonics, in all forms, are one of the guitar’s great “magic tricks”.

 Their otherworldly sound adds mystique and marvel to any piece.

-We play the “natural” guitar harmonics at the 12th, 7th, and 5th frets.
+We play the “natural” guitar harmonics at the 12th fret, 7th fret, and 5th fret.
 But using the techniques below, any pitch can become a harmonic.
 Using these techniques, we can unleash a whole new range of musical colors.

 How to Play Right-Hand Harmonics

-For most natural harmonics, first we touch a string with the left hand at the appropriate place.
+In order to start playing natural harmonics, first, we touch one of the open strings with the left hand at the appropriate place.
 Then we pluck the string with the right hand.

 But we can also move both these responsibilities to the right hand alone.